 Research indicates that a staggering 98% of individuals regularly or occasionally peruse online reviews, with Google emerging as the most trusted review platform in all industries.
 For professionals accustomed to relying on traditional word-of-mouth referrals, establishing a robust system for managing online reviews becomes increasingly vital, particularly as the digitally savvy millennial generation becomes the primary purchasers of legal services.
 This tech-savvy demographic, along with subsequent generations, actively engages in writing, trusting and reading online reviews, emphasizing the necessity for professionals to navigate and respond adeptly to the dynamics of the digital review landscape.

 Benefits of Positive Online Reviews

-Positive reviews improve trustworthiness and credibility, so it’s important to have a steady and up-to-date stream of reviews posting online.
+Positive reviews play a pivotal role in bolstering the trustworthiness and credibility of law firms, so it’s important to have a steady and up-to-date stream of reviews posting online.
 Three reviews from two years ago don’t carry much weight with your client base.
 Developing a strategy for gaining reviews on an ongoing basis will help build and sustain your online reputation.

 Consequences of Negative Online Reviews

 Negative reviews pose a significant threat to both your personal reputation and the perceived overall trustworthiness of your law firm.
 The repercussions are particularly pronounced when negative reviews form a pattern, amplifying the damage to your firm’s reputation.
 Given the visibility of online reviews in various platforms, your current and potential client base is likely to encounter these critiques during basic online research.